NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Divine Evolution.md

 **Prerequisites** bloodline that grants divine spells
 * * *
 The divine might provided by your bloodline flows through you.
-You gain an additional spell slot of your highest level, which you can use only to cast your choice of [[Spells/Heal|Heal]] or [[Spells/Harm|Harm]].
+You gain an additional spell slot of your highest level, which you can use only to cast your choice of [[Heal|Heal]] or [[Harm|Harm]].
 You can cast either of these spells using that spell slot, even if they aren't in your spell repertoire.

 *Source: Pathfinder Player Core 2*
 *ORC*